Kunlong1994/lab3/Lab-06.md

 `nano` is a general purpose text editor, so you can use it for any type of text file like the `.js`, `.html`, and `.css` files in this project.

-## Record someone trying out your ChatBot
+## Record someone trying out *your ChatBot*

 Using a phone or other video device, record someone trying out your ChatBot.
 (This does not need to be an advertisement for your ChatBot; it is okay if the person is confused or asks questions or doesn't like it.
-We like the drama.)
+We like the drama.
+Do not record someone using the default ChatBot.)
 Post the video to your README.md page!

 ## Submitting the Code
 This project is going to be the submission of this week.
 You will need to upload the changes you made on the Pi to the GitHub page.
 To do that you need to follow three simple steps: Stage => Commit => Push!